onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

   * transition probabilities across income or wealth quantiles,
   * intergenerational elasticity or related measures,
-  * qualitative regime tags (for example “high mobility”, “low mobility”).
+  * qualitative regime tags such as high mobility or low mobility.

 4. Structural constraint vector